MrSparxxx/JustInCase/readme.md

 6. Civil Protection members are NOT allowed to arrest hobos during a lockdown since they have no home.

-7. Do not randomly weapon check someone unless theyíre inside the PD.
+7. Do not randomly weapon check someone unless they‚Äôre inside the PD.

 8. Do not raid without a warrant.
 A building open to the public does not require a warrant to go into unless there is a closed-off private area such as a back room.